 In the 7 Parts series which can be referred using below, the first six parts contain important short study notes useful for your paper 1 preparation while the 7th part contains solved question papers of last almost 12 years MCQ Question which is asked in the previous examination.

-Please go through them in a sequential fashion to understand them in better ways.
+Please sequentially go through them to understand them in better ways.

 Unit-II Research Aptitude